-8. Does a faculty member have any recourse against proposed actions after a second negative Annual Performance Review, especially salary reduction?
+10. Does a faculty member have any recourse against proposed actions after a second negative Annual Performance Review, and especially after a negative review following a development plan if a salary reduction is recommended?

-All policy decisions and actions resulting from them, including this one, are grievable.
+Decisions and actions resulting from this policy are grievable.
 See the Policies and Procedures Governing Faculty Grievances.